lucidrains/recurrent-memory-transformer-pytorch/README.md

 Implementation of <a href="https://arxiv.org/abs/2207.06881">Recurrent Memory Transformer</a> <a href="https://openreview.net/forum?id=Uynr3iPhksa">(openreview)</a> in Pytorch.
 They had <a href="https://arxiv.org/abs/2304.11062">a short follow up paper</a> recently that demonstrated it was able to copy information across 1 million tokens at the very least.

+There is no doubt in my mind that RMT would make a stronger RL agent than <a href="https://sites.google.com/view/adaptive-agent/">AdA</a>, which is just a Transformer-XL

 ## Appreciation

 - <a href="https://stability.ai/">Stability</a> and <a href="https://huggingface.co/">🤗 Huggingface</a> for their generous sponsorships to work on and open source cutting edge artificial intelligence research